 Indian Wells is a very small city located in the state of California.
-With a population of 5,289 people and two constituent neighborhoods, Indian Wells is the 508th largest community in California.
+With a population of 4,757 people and two constituent neighborhoods, Indian Wells is the 532nd largest community in California.

 Housing costs in Indian Wells are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

+Indian Wells is a somewhat ethnically-diverse city.
 The people who call Indian Wells home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Indian Wells residents report their race to be White, followed by Asian.
-Important ancestries of people in Indian Wells include Irish, German, Italian, and Polish.
+Important ancestries of people in Indian Wells include German, English, Irish, Italian, and Scottish.